enzo-dante/tech_prep/interview_prep.md

 My experience as an international box-office coordinator at Lionsgate, taught me the importance of having built-in quality assurance checks when creating & updating financial models based on local sales data from our international distributors.
 Prior to that, I also served as an executive assist to their then-president of Motion Picture, Erik Feig, managing his calendar and taking meeting notes.

 As an SE at Choice Hotels, not only did I hone my technical skills & understanding, but I gained first-hand exposure to macro product management by implementing user stories.
-As an SE that adhered to the Agile Scrum methodology, I built up experience with Content Management Systems & Project Management Tools  to guide features from inception to Test Driven Development implementation to production deployment.
+As an SE that adhered to the Agile Scrum methodology, I built up experience with resources Management Systems & Project Management Tools  to guide features from inception to Test Driven Development implementation to production deployment.

-__4. What CMS (content management system) experience do you have?__
+__4. What CMS (resources management system) experience do you have?__

 Based off what I am learning in this Google Digital Marketing course I'm taking, I recently built and deployed an SEO website using WIX to build up my nascent side-hustle business of teaching private salsa dance lessons.